Lifting restrictions on APRNs will alleviate the health care crisis in Mississippi.

 How can I help?

-There are many ways to get involved.
-Contact your legislator, upload a testimonial or share the above video on social media.
-The sooner you get involved the sooner we can all make access to safe, quality health care a reality for everyone in Mississippi.
+We need your voice to be heard in support of APRNs.
+Please contact your legislator, upload a testimonial or share our messages and video on social media.
+The sooner you get involved the sooner you can help make access to safe, quality health care a reality for everyone in Mississippi.